snesin/jcade/README.markdown

 ### `uiFactory` Signatures

 The `uiFactory` method is the easiest route to automatically bind widget classes to HTML elements by the className attribute.
-Options will automatically be passed to your class as described above as well.
+Options will automatically be passed to the class as described above as well.
 Just let the `uiFactory` know the class exists by passing it a string with the full path:

     // className      : A string containing the full path of JavaScript widget class.
     $.uiFactory( className );